redfoxgis/tree_segmentation/README.md

 # Processing LiDAR point cloud data

-This tutorial builds on a `lidR` tutorial called [Segment individual trees and compute metrics](https://github.com/Jean-Romain/lidR/wiki/Segment-individual-trees-and-compute-metrics) by exploring in-depth the process of preparing the raw point cloud prior to tree segmentation.
+This tutorial builds on the `lidR` tutorial [Segment individual trees and compute metrics](https://github.com/Jean-Romain/lidR/wiki/Segment-individual-trees-and-compute-metrics) by exploring in-depth the process of preparing the raw point cloud prior to tree segmentation.

 ## Overview
 * Downloading data